Triston Casas Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 10.7 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 10.4 strikeouts per nine innings.

-- The Twins have a 2.62 team ERA that is No. 1 among all MLB pitching staffs.
+- The Twins have a 2.70 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to rank 12th in baseball in home runs surrendered (19 total, 1.1 per game).
+- The Twins rank 11th in baseball in home runs allowed (20 total, 1.1 per game).

-- Ryan (3-0) gets the starting nod for the Twins in his fourth start of the season.
-He's put together a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.
+- The Twins are sending Maeda (0-2) to make his third start of the season.

-- In his last time out on Thursday, the righty tossed seven innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.